Setting up an exercise

 Description

-By choosing this option, you will save your modifications for the exercise in your personal exercise bank.
-Thus, each time you select this exercise, the modified note or title will be displayed.
-The modification therefore becomes permanent.
+By selecting this option, you will save your changes for the exercise in your personal exercise bank.

 Repetitions or duration